 DISCOVER UNFORGETTABLE CRUISING DESTINATIONS WORLDWIDE

-Our trips depart from Martinique, Saint Lucia, or Saint Vincent and take you south to the best kitesurf spots in the region.
+Our trips depart from Martinique, Saint Lucia, or Saint Vincent.
+Onboard our official DUOTONE Catamaran you will discover the Best Kitesurfing Spots in the region.

 With over 15 years of experience, our crew ensures you ride safely and always at the best location, based on daily wind conditions.
 In addition, you’ll swim with turtles and explore different islands—making this a truly unique kite holiday.